-The 18th recommendation is that “The NRO should initiate a public consultation, involving the five RIR communities, to determine the future structure of the ASO.”
-The NRO Executive Council has decided to accept this final recommendation.
+The eighteenth recommendation says, “The NRO should initiate a public consultation, involving the five RIR communities, to determine the future structure of the ASO.”
+The NRO executive council has decided to accept this final recommendation.

 The purpose of the consultation was to review the structural implications of the issues identified in the ASO review conducted by ITEMS, including but not limited to:

-- Any updates and adjustments identified as required for ASO-related documents
+- Any updates and adjustments identified as requirements for ASO-related documents

 - Any procedural clarifications and adjustments identified